AhmedR236/Global-Health-Analysis-Project/README.md

 Analyzed the distribution of the Prevalence Rate column using the matplotlib library to identify and visualize any irregularities.
 However, after conducting the visualization I noticed there was consistency among the data, and there weren't any outliers.

 Trends in Global Disease Prevalence:
--Grouped data by Year and Disease Name using groupby() to calculate the mean Prevalence Rate.
+- Grouped data by Year and Disease Name using groupby() to calculate the mean Prevalence Rate.
 Plotted line charts for selected diseases.
 After observing the charts there was a sharp increase in the prevalence of COVID-19 around the 2020s and diseases like Malaria and HIV displayed steady trends, demonstrating ongoing global challenges.

 Top 10 Countries by Recovery Rate:
 - Here I was trying to identify the best-performing countries in terms of recovery rates.
 What I first did was use the groupby() function on the Country column and calculated the average Recovery Rate.
 Then I extracted the top 10 countries using largest(), and visualized the results with a bar chart.
 What I gathered from this is that countries like Russia, South Africa, and Germany were among the highest countries in terms of recovery rates.